Keep Going - La Historia Continúa

 Leía mucho sobre arte y tenía una lista de obras maestras que quería ver algún día.
 Esta era una de ellas.

-Cuando empecé a escribir poesía y vi Orgullo y Prejuicio (porque vi la película primero) me dije: el caminante en las nubes es el Sr. Darcy.
+Cuando empecé a escribir poesía y vi Orgullo y Prejuicio (porque vi la película primero y si, el libro es mucho mejor) me dije: el caminante en las nubes es el Sr. Darcy.
 Y por supuesto, yo era la Srta.
 Elisabeth, imaginándolo solo en ese acantilado. ¡Qué peligro! ¿Dónde estaba yo?
 Probablemente tomando la foto.

 Entonces escribí…